-It’s natural to feel worried about the pain of labour, particularly if you haven’t given birth before or if you’ve previously experienced a painful labour without the right support to help you cope.
+It’s natural to feel worried about the pain of labour, especially if you haven’t given birth before or previously experienced a painful labour without the right support to help you cope.

 Reading up on your options in advance can help you feel more in control, but remember that it’s always a good idea to talk to your midwife or consultant doctor if you feel very anxious at the thought of giving birth.